Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 The Aloe Vera can be used for burns, sunburns, as well as softening of dry skin.
 Many of my friends still have the ones I gave them and love the fact that when someone gets a burn or sunburn, they just have to run outside and pick a few leaves thus saving them time and money and instantly they think of me.

 I have grown aloe vera for many years now.
 It likes lots of sunshine and likes to get dry completely before being watered again.
 Also, it likes light, sandy soil, not heavily fertilized, rich soil.
+If your plant turns yellow, it is telling you it is either not getting enough sun, is too wet, or it is too cold.
+Remedy these, and your plant will green right back up.
+Aloe is tough, similar to a cactus, when growing.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.